JChrisCompton/sql-docs/docs/t-sql/functions/string-agg-transact-sql.md

 |Syed <br />Catherine <br />Kim <br />Kim <br />Kim <br />Hazem <br />... |

 `NULL` values found in `name` cells are not returned in result.
+A `GROUP BY` clause is not required when `STRING_AGG` is the only item in the select list.
 > [!NOTE]
 >  If using the Management Studio Query Editor, the **Results to Grid** option cannot implement the carriage return.
 Switch to **Results to Text** to see the result set properly.